sebastian-colomar/protech/upgrade/oc-adm/docs/02-mirror-validation.md

 ## 2. Verify the mirroring process

-### Validate that the ImageContentSourcePolicy for ALL THE OPERATORS has been rendered into a MachineConfig and successfully rolled out to all nodes before proceeding:
+### Validate that the ImageContentSourcePolicy for ALL THE OPERATORS has been rendered into a MachineConfig and successfully rolled out to all nodes before proceeding

 #### WARNING
 >